Dead Man Down

 - Written By: J.H.
 Wyman

 - Cast: Colin Farrell, Noomi Rapace, Terrence Howard

 |Domestic Gross: $10,895,295||Overseas Gross: $7,179,244|

-The budget for Dead Man Down was $30 million and IM Global and WWE financed this $30 million revenge flick starring box office poison Colin Farrell.
+The budget for Dead Man Down was $30 million and IM Global and WWE financed this revenge picture starring box office poison Colin Farrell.
 Along with co-financing, WWE promoted Dead Man Down throughout its many platforms and network.
 IM Global sent out PR saying, “We’re incredibly excited at the classy cast that Niels and the producers have put together.
 We’re going to make a sleek, stylish international thriller that’s worthy of all the great talent involved.
 We’re also delighted to have WWE Studios on board not only as our co-financing partner, but also as an integrated media company that can provide invaluable marketing support for the picture around the world.”
 This is the first and probably the last time the word “classy” and “WWE” have been used together.
 WWE and a classy revenge thriller, go together like Colin Farrell and huge box office numbers.
 After this bombed worldwide, no overages would flow back to WWE and in their quarterly investor financial report (page 8), WWE took a $4.7 million write-down on Dead Man Down.

 Dead Man Down came in on the low end of expectations and pulled in just $5,345,250 which was the third 2013 action disaster at the box office after Bullet To The Head and The Last Stand.
 It placed #4 for the frame led by Oz.
 Dead Man Down sank 60.2% in its second frame to $2,126,029 and promptly lost most of its theater count.
 The domestic run closed with only $10,895,295 — returning about $5.9 million after theaters take their percentage of the gross, leaving most of the P&A spend in the red.